 Why am I telling you this?
-Well it occurred to me how many skills you learn as a climber that go far beyond climbing.
+Well, it occurred to me how many skills you learn as a climber that go far beyond climbing.

 Someone asked me the other day what I was good at, and after thinking I answered “being creative”.
-After a pause they said “and what else?”.
+After a pause, they said, “and what else?”.
 I couldn’t think of anything else, so they replied “what about climbing?”
 I told them that I lumped climbing in with everything else; writing, photography, design, as just being another creative outlet.
-For me planning a climb is just the same as planning to do a speaking tour, or design a poster; it’s an all consuming project to create something that excites me.
+For me planning a climb is just the same as planning to do a speaking tour, or design a poster; it’s an all-consuming project to create something that excites me.

-I love the creative skills I’ve learn as a climber, skills that sustain me and have given me a job way above my pay scale or education.
+I love the creative skills I’ve to learn as a climber, skills that sustain me and have given me a job way above my pay scale or education.
 These skills creep up on you; like Rab Carrington making sleeping bags in his loft to pay for trips, or Galen Rowel taking snaps to fund his climbing, or Alastair Lee making climbing films.
-Before you know it, the other thing you do, is what you are.
+Before you know it, the other thing you do is what you are.

-To begin with it comes down to money, exploiting your talent to pay your climbing bills.
+To begin with, it comes down to money, exploiting your talent to pay your climbing bills.
 You learn to write, take photos and speak, three things I was crap at when I started, but which got easier the more I tried (non are a talent - they’re simply a skill to learn).

 As these skills developed you end up needing new ones - well you do if you don’t have the money to pay others to do it.
-Writing for magazines mean I went from hand scribbled diagrams on scraps of paper, to Adobe Illustrator, a program that’s about as easy to learn as advanced quantum psychics.
+Writing for magazines mean I went from hand-scribbled diagrams on scraps of paper to Adobe Illustrator, a program that’s about as easy to learn as advanced quantum psychics.
 Next came Photoshop, slowly trying to make bad photos good, and good photos better.

 But if climbing is a school, then I think for me and many others it’s been the best school we could ever have gone to.

-Off course the trick is never to graduate!
+Of course, the trick is never to graduate!